Queueing Systems

 Analyze the retrial queue.

-This is the main entry point for analysis.
-Currently returns a placeholder result.
-Full implementation would: 1.
+This is the main entry point for analysis: 1.
 Detect queue type 2.
 Extract arrival and service parameters 3.
 Build QBD state space 4.
-Solve for stationary distribution 5.
+Solve for stationary distribution using matrix-analytic methods 5.
 Compute performance metrics

 Returns: